umun-tech/page/README.md

 > This works for both mobile and desktop.
 On mobile, the child page will be pushed on top of the parent page.
 On desktop, the child page will be shown in the router outlet.

-> `umn-page` will automatically hande routing on mobile, hence you don't need to provide sibling routes for mobile.
+> `umn-page` will automatically handle routing on mobile, hence you don't need to provide sibling routes for mobile.
 2. [Optional] Add `EmptyComponent` as a sibling route to your child page, if the children, doesn't redirect to a default path.
-Read more about empty component [here](./docs/empty-component.md).
+Read more about empty components [here](./docs/empty-component.md).
 ```ts
 children: [
   {